tiationg-kho/leetcode-pattern-500/[D]binary-search/binary-search.md

     - cost
 - can be for specific val or for most close val. mostly for most close val

-**use a boundary to record**
+**use boundary to record**

-- depends on different condition, binary search could have different logic branch, and inside certain branch could record the boundary
+- depends on different condition, binary search could have different logic branch, and only inside certain branch could record the boundary
 - when recording, we should consider the concept of greedy algorithm
 - implement
     - use - 1 to initiation, to handle not find situation